-When called like this, without an argument, .new terminates the current paragraph, and .wen always does so.
+When called like this, without an argument, in ordinary text, .new terminates the current paragraph, and .wen always does so.
 Therefore, even though there are no blank lines before .new or .wen above, the revised text will end up in a paragraph of its own.
 (You can, of course, put in blank lines if you wish.)